 On June 25, 2019, Hutchinson, 45, of Little Rock, Arkansas, pleaded guilty to one count of conspiracy to commit federal program bribery in the Eastern District of Arkansas, before U.S. District Judge Kristine G. Baker, for his role in this scheme.
 Hutchinson’s sentencing has not yet been scheduled.

 The charges and allegations contained in an indictment are merely accusations.
 The defendant is presumed innocent unless and until proven guilty beyond a reasonable doubt in a court of law.

-The FBI investigated the case.
-The case is being prosecuted by Assistant U.S. Attorneys Aaron Jennen and Ben Wulff of the Western District of Arkansas and trial Attorneys Sean F. Mulryne and Marco A. Palmieri of the Criminal Division’s Public Integrity Section.
+The FBI’s Little Rock Field Office investigated the case.
+The case is being prosecuted by Trial Attorneys Sean F. Mulryne and Marco A. Palmieri of the Criminal Division’s Public Integrity Section, and Assistant U.S. Attorneys Aaron Jennen and Ben Wulff of the Western District of Arkansas.